310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/heart_heat_beat.md

 ## Translation Notes

 Heart Heat Beat is a song about the actual heart inside our body.
 Ryuseitai takes on the “heart” persona, singing to the listener.
 This is why the singular pronoun of “I” is used instead of the plural “we”.

+<a target="_blank" href="https://x.com/y_matwee/status/1843801363551269013">Comment from the lyricist, Matsui Youhei:</a>

+> Ryuseitai’s Heart Heat Beat MV released!
+The composition and arrangement are by Yamamoto Reiji-san!

+> Their charm lies in each of them having their own unique individualities, and in this song, there’s Chiaki’s passionate zeal, Kanata’s gentle kindness, Tetora’s striving efforts, Shinobu’s bold courage, and Midori’s healing comfort… We depicted an encouraging song sung by the heart flowing through one’s whole body; as a hybrid that mixes each of their growths.
+Ryuseitai will always be in our “heart”, and I’m super happy that the choreography of a song I love is also a hybrid of cute and cool!

 [^1]: The first-person pronoun in quotations is <em>boku</em>.
 It’s the only line in the song that has a first-person pronoun in the Japanese lyrics.
 As Kanata is the one in Ryuseitai who refers to himself with <em>boku</em>, it suits him to sing this line.